ryanklee/think-taink/docs/implementation_plan.md

    c.
 Develop interface mockups for data analysis and visualization tools
    d.
 Implement a user-friendly experiment configuration wizard
    e.
 Design an interactive results explorer for analyzing experiment outcomes
+   f.
+Create interfaces for visualizing emergent behaviors and swarm intelligence

 8. Plan Testing and Quality Assurance:
    a.
 Design a comprehensive unit test suite for all core components